 What are some products I can use to treat acne scars?

 Look for products that contain ingredients such as vitamin C, kojic acid, or licorice extract.
 These substances effectively brighten and improve skin discoloration.
 Products that contain alpha hydroxyl and glycolic acids also help exfoliate and smooth the skin.
-Consult Dr. Stockton to know which acne scar treatment offered at our Phoenix, AZ office is suitable for your skin type and condition.
+Consult with Dr. Stockton to determine which acne scar treatment offered at our Phoenix, AZ office is suitable for your skin type and condition.

 Antibiotics & Topicals